jacobemcken/jacobemcken.github.io/_posts/2016-10-08-stable-software.md

 title: What makes software stable
 categories:
 - Programming
+tags:
+- software-musings
 comments: true
 ---

 Having been given a new area of responsibility as team lead inspired me to think about aspects of coding beyond just typing it.

-I've experienced we where chasing our own tail.
+I've experienced our team chasing our tail.
 Trying to close issues "fast" and hurry on to the next in line.
 But something wasn't working.
 Every time we changed a comma in one end, something in the other end would break horribly.
 Bug fixing was feeling like killing a